 The Bethesda Dental Implant Center offers treatment for patients who snore or suffer from obstructive sleep apnea.
-Dr. Roy Eskow is trained in the treatment of sleep breathing disorders.
 We offer oral appliance therapy to help keep the airway open during sleep, promote adequate air intake, and prevent snoring.

 Oral Appliance Therapy for Sleep Apnea

 An oral appliance is usually the front-line treatment for patients with mild to moderate Obstructive Sleep Apnea (OSA).
 Sleep apnea treatment is only effective when it is used.
 Continuous positive airway pressure (CPAP) is still the gold standard, however, it has a very poor acceptance rate because patients find it to be uncomfortable to wear during sleep.

 When combined with behavioral measures such as weight loss or sleep position change, an oral appliance is highly effective for treating snoring and sleep apnea.

 What is an Oral Appliance?

 An oral appliance is a small, plastic device similar to a sports mouthguard or orthodontic retainer.
-There are many types of oral appliances, Dr. Eskow will choose the one most appropriate for your condition.
+There are many types of oral appliances, your dentist will choose the one most appropriate for your condition.
 The oral appliance will position the jaws and mouth correctly to prevent the collapse of the tongue and soft tissues in the back of the throat, keeping the airway open during sleep and promoting adequate air intake.

 About Snoring & Sleep Apnea